fallen-icarus/cardano-loans/GettingStarted.md

 ## Making a Loan Payment

 Making a loan payment requires:
-1. Calculate the invalid-hereafter slot number based on the next deadline (either compounding or expiration).
+1. Calculate the invalid-hereafter slot number based on the next deadline (either epoch boundary or expiration, whichever is sooner).
 1. Calculate the hash of the borrower's staking credential.
 2. Create the required spending script redeemer.
 3. Create the post-payment ActiveDatum for each payment made.